daddyjasiu/University-Projects/Java/RPN <=> INF conversion/README.md

-# RPN <=> INF both ways conversion.
+# RPN to INF and INF to RPN conversion.

 Program deletes unwanted signs such as `","`, `"spaces"` etc. and checks syntax of given input expression.

-Then, it converts RPN expression to INF form, or INF expression to RPN form.
+Then, it **converts** RPN expression to INF form, or INF expression to RPN form.

-First input variable is how many data sets user will put in.
-Then, program awaits for determining which notation do you want to convert, RPN or INF.
+First input variable is **how many data sets user will put in**.
+Then, program awaits for **determining which notation do you want to convert**, RPN or INF.
 After that user is supposed to type in the expression.
-Program outputs expression converted to wanted notation form.
+Program outputs **expression converted to wanted notation form**.

-Program uses stack to solve the conversion problem.
+Program uses **stack** to solve the conversion problem.
 Example input/output below.
 Note, that RPN in Polish is ONP, hence different spelling in i/o.

 ### INPUT: